 2. Dismount Your Camper:

 So you just returned home from a two-week trip, and the front of your camper is covered with bugs.
 What should you do first?
 Unload your camper.
 Yeah, we know this sucks since many of you like to leave your camper mounted on your truck full-time, but doing this makes cleaning (and waxing) your camper much easier.
 We’ve tried removing bug splatters using one of those cleaning brushes with the extendable handle, but getting enough leverage to remove them entirely is pretty much impossible.
 If you want to do the job right, you really need to unload the camper from your truck.
 Not only that, unloading it makes removing the bug splatters underneath the cabover easier too.
 You can reach the front of your cabover by using either a step ladder or by standing in the back of your truck bed as shown here in this photo—using the truck bed is actually preferred as it gives you more room to shift your footing and is better than using a step ladder since most ladders are inherently unsafe.
-Easily, one of our RV Bug Cleaning Tips and Tricks For Truck Camper Rigs.
+Easily, one of our best bug cleaning tips and tricks for truck camper rigs.

 3. Wash and Scrub:

 Interested in using good old-fashioned elbow grease to remove bug splatters?
 Few things work better than a non-abrasive kitchen scrubber sponge.
-First, we like to soak the dried-on bugs with water, then let them sit for about 15 minutes.
+First, we like to soak the dried-on bugs with water, then let them sit for about 10-15 minutes.
 This softens them up.
 Then we remove them using using the scrubber and a quality car wash soap.
 The rough side of the non-abrasive scrubber does most of the work.
+Warning!
+Make sure your scrubber is non-abrasive; otherwise, you will scratch the finish of your camper.
 For tougher to remove bug stains that are really baked-in by the summer sun we recommend using a Mr. Clean Magic Eraser.
 These work incredibly well and provide a finished look to the job—probably the best trick for the job.
 As for washing the rest of your rig, we recommend using a standard microfiber mitt along with a good car and RV wash like Meguiars Ultimate Car Wash and Wax or Turtle Wax’s Max Power Car Wash.
 Both work well and will leave a shiny finish on your fiberglass or aluminum siding.

 4. Bugs N All:

-These are our RV Bug Cleaning Tips and Tricks For Truck Camper Rigs.
+These are our four bug cleaning tips and tricks for truck camper rigs.
 Have any of your own?
 We’d love to hear from you.